fili/ip.app/README.md

 ## Python Package

-For Python users, we provide a convenient package available on PyPI that wraps the IP.APP API:
+For Python users, a convenient package on PyPI is available that wraps the IP.APP API:

 **Installation:**